Dear reader of ADxS.org, please excuse the disruption.

 Gender differences in ADHD

-ADHD is diagnosed significantly more frequently in boys than in girls.
-This difference levels out in adults.
+ADHD in children is diagnosed significantly more frequently in boys than in girls.1 This difference levels out in adults.

-While boys outside of clinics are diagnosed with ADHD 5 to 9 times more frequently than girls, only 3 times as many boys as girls are diagnosed in an inpatient clinical environment (probably due to the more detailed examination there).
+While boys are diagnosed with ADHD in medical practice 5 to 9 times more often than girls, only 3 times as many boys as girls are diagnosed in epidemiological studies (possibly due to the more detailed examination there).

-In adults, the ADHD ratio is then balanced 1:1 in all environments.1
+In adults, the ADHD ratio is then balanced 1:1 in all environments.2

-A large study found a gender ratio of 1.6:1 (boys to girls) in children with ADHD.2 While impulsivity was more common in boys and inattention in girls, hyperactivity was equally common.3
+A large study found a gender ratio of 1.6:1 (boys to girls) in children with ADHD.3 While impulsivity was more common in boys and inattention in girls, hyperactivity was equally common.4

 Whether the likelihood of individual symptoms occurring is gender-specific, so that women develop the ADHD-I subtype more frequently and the ADHD-HI subtype is more common in men, is now being questioned.
-One study found that boys and girls do not differ in the symptoms of inattention and hyperactivity.4 The distribution of symptoms also appears to be gender-independent in adults.5
+One study found that boys and girls do not differ in the symptoms of inattention and hyperactivity.5 The distribution of symptoms also appears to be gender-independent in adults.6

-1. Sex hormones as a driver of gender-specific mental disorders
+1. Sex hormones as drivers of gender-specific mental disorders

 Sex hormones (gonadal hormones, sex hormones, gonadal hormones):